 Greg and Elizabeth Kent were also early breeders, who developed their own line of Bengals using Asian leopard cats and Egyptian Maus This was a very successful line and many modern Bengals will find it in their pedigree.

 Bengals are a lot of fun to live with, but they’re definitely not the cat for everyone, or for first-time cat owners.
-Extremely intelligent, curious and active, they demand a lot of interaction and woe betide the owner who doesn’t provide it.
-If you wont be home during the day to entertain your Bengal, plan to have two of them or don’t get one.
+Extremely intelligent, curious and active, they demand a lot of interaction.
+If you won’t be home during the day to entertain your Bengal, plan to have two of them or don’t get one.
 When a Bengal gets bored, he is capable of taking things apart to see how they work and opening drawers and cabinets to see what interesting toys or food might be available for him.

 The Bengal loves his people and will do anything for attention from them.
-If he figures out that you don’t like something he does jumping on the kitchen counter, for instance he will start doing it all the time because it will get your attention and force you to interact with him.
+If he figures out that you don’t like something, like jumping on the kitchen counter, for instance he will start doing it all the time because it will get your attention and force you to interact with him.
 He also likes to take things and hide them.
-Put your jewelry away in a place where he cant get it (you hope).
+Put your jewelry away in a place where he can’t get it (you hope).

 This is a cat that needs a lot of vertical territory.
 Bengals love to climb, the higher the better.
-Provide them with tall cat trees and window perches.
-They are also fond of playing water.
+Provide them with tall cat trees and window perches wall shelves ect.
+They are also fond of playing with water.
 Don’t be surprised if your Bengal wants to join you in the shower or bathtub.
 You may find yourself installing a motion-sensitive faucet in your bathroom or kitchen so he can turn the water on and off for himself.
 If that’s not on your agenda, he will appreciate having a pet fountain to drink from.

 After three generations from the original crossing, the breed usually acquires a gentle domestic cat temperament; however, for the typical pet owner, a Bengal cat kept as a pet should be at least four generations (F4) removed from the leopard cat.
-The so-called foundation cats from the first three filial generations of breeding (F1F3) are usually reserved for breeding purposes or the specialty pet home environment.
-Bengals are known for liking water, and require a large amount of attention to keep them happy.
-Bengals also enjoy playing, and have been recorded jumping over 5 feet from the ground.
+Bengals are known for liking water and require a large amount of attention to keep them happy.
+Bengals also enjoy playing and have been recorded jumping over 5 feet from the ground.

-The main features of the Far Eastern cats are their hyperactivity, curious and communicability.
-Likewise, we love the Tiger cats for their eternal devotion.
-Further, these cats will follow all of your steps throughout the all your apartment to not leave you alone.
-So, basically, they are really active cats, which just cant live without your lovely attention.
+We love the cats for their eternal devotion.
+Furthermore, these cats will follow all of your steps throughout your apartment to not leave you alone.
+So, basically, they are really active cats, who just can’t live without your attention.
 Also, it is worth to note their impossibility and amazing leopard coloring, that give them insolence and wild grace.
-Therefore, if you want to bring this tiger cat home, you cant do without a couple of toys and endless attention to make them happy.
+Therefore, if you want to bring this leopard cat home, you can’t go without a couple of toys and endless attention to make them happy.